 - It is also reasonable to make the platform free, but offer some interesting paid features (access to all videos and books, free use of bots for transition needs, etc).

 - in-app advertising.
 Duolingo takes advantage of such a monetization option after the company had given up crowdsourcing.

 And while you're thinking about which way to earn you should choose, let's see how to create a language app, step by step.

 How to make a language learning app like Duolingo

 First of all, let's sort out what you need to take into account if you want to develop a Duolingo app.

 - Convenient format.
 Give your users latitude when choosing an optimal way of training language skills, as Duolingo does it.
-Try to meet all possible needs: you’ll achieve this aim due to the content that should be as diverse as possible (video, audio, text, pictures, etc.).
+Try to meet all possible needs: you'll achieve this goal through the most diverse content (video, audio, text, pictures, etc.).

 - As clear as possible.
 Make sure that your service will be useful for the learner with any level of language knowledge.
 Provide your app with prompts and tips, create a chatbot, and if the bot has failed - allow the user to contact someone from the support team.

 - Appealing design.
 It is very important that your language learning app be pleasant and convenient to use.
 It means that the interface design should be user-friendly, clean, without overloading with details.
 Of course, you won’t do without the help of UI / UX designers!